mjpavlik/mjpavlik.github.io/_publications/2021_opportunistic-repression.md

 citation:  >
   Grasse, Don, Melissa Pavlik, Hilary Matfess, and Travis B. Curtice.
 (2021)."Opportunistic Repression: Patterns of civilian targeting by the state in response to COVID-19." <i>International Security</i>.
 46(2): 130-165.
 DOI: <a href="https://doi.org/10.1162/isec_a_00419" target="_blank">10.1162/isec_a_00419</a>
 pdf: files/grasse_ea_2021.pdf
+notes: >
+  Presented at Political Violence and its Legacies (PVL) Workshop at Yale University, Fall 2020.
 ---